 The decree of divorce must have specific language on the amount of child support to be paid, who is to pay the support, to whom the support is payable, where and how it is to be paid, and when it is to be paid.
 Your child support attorney should review the language and guidelines to ensure that they’re in your best interest and in the best interest of your child.

-If specific language is not contained in your decree, you will have to file an enforcement action with the court if your former spouse becomes delinquent on child support payments.
-It is advised to have one of Ramos Law Group, PLLC’s child support lawyers in Texas write your decree to guarantee correct language.
+If specific language is not contained in your decree, you will have to file an enforcement action with the court if your former spouse is delinquent on child support payments.
+It is advised to have your child support attorney write your decree to guarantee correct language.
 The court has the authority to issue a wage-withholding order (if one has not already been issued by the court) to deduct child support from the obligor’s earnings.

 Will the Court Order Back Child Support?